NikosKavouras/Mid-season_All-NBA_teams_predictions/README.md

 # Mid-season_All-NBA_teams_predictions

-This is mt first sports analytics project.
+This is my first sports analytics project.
 Feel free to leave any comments.

 Nikos